-Where a corporate tax entity has more than one non-membership period during a particular income year, please attach a letter to the franking account tax return detailing the amount of credits that arose in your franking account and the franking tax liability for each non-membership period.
-Also provide the name of the head company of each consolidated group of which your company was/is a member.
+Where a corporate tax entity has more than one non-membership period during a particular income year, attach a letter to the franking account tax return detailing the amount of credits that arose in your franking account and the franking tax liability for each non-membership period.
+Also provide the name of the head company of each consolidated group of which your company was or is a member.
 We need this information to process your franking account tax return correctly.

-ABC Ltd has an income year from 1 July 2006 to 30 June 2007.
-On 1 October 2006, ABC Ltd became a subsidiary member of a consolidated group and then exited the group on 1 February 2007.
-On 1 April 2007, ABC Ltd became a member of another consolidated group and, as at 30 June 2007, it was still a member of this other consolidated group.
+Melmott Ltd has an income year from 1 July 2007 to 30 June 2008.
+On 1 October 2007, Melmott Ltd became a subsidiary member of a consolidated group and then exited the group on 1 February 2008.
+On 1 April 2008, Melmott Ltd became a member of another consolidated group and at 30 June 2008 was still a member of this other consolidated group.

-In calculating its FDT liability for the income year, ABC Ltd must determine the deficit balances that it had in its franking account just before it joined each of the consolidated groups.
+In calculating its FDT liability for the income year, Melmott Ltd must determine the deficit balances that it had in its franking account just before it joined each of the consolidated groups.

-ABC Ltd's non-membership periods, the franking deficit balances and the total franking credits that arose during each non-membership period are as follows:
+Melmott Ltd's non-membership periods, the franking deficit balances and the total franking credits that arose during each non-membership period are as follows:

-Non-membership period Balance in franking account just before the joining time Total franking credits during non-membership period 1 July 2006 to 30 September 2006 \$500 Dr - a franking deficit \$200 Cr 1 February 2007 to 31 March 2007 \$400 Dr - a franking deficit \$100 Cr
+Non-membership period Balance in franking account just before the joining time Total franking credits during non-membership period 1 July 2007 to 30 September 2007 \$500 Dr - a franking deficit \$200 Cr 1 February 2008 to 31 March 2008 \$400 Dr - a franking deficit \$100 Cr

-ABC Ltd would show the total franking credits that arose in the franking account for each non-membership period (\$300) at A and the total of the FDT balances (\$900) at B. ABC Ltd would also provide the information in the above table as an attachment to the franking account tax return including the name of the head company of each consolidated group of which it was/is a member.
+Melmott Ltd would show the total franking credits that arose in the franking account for each non-membership period (\$300) at A and the total of the FDT balances (\$900) at B. Melmott Ltd would also provide the information in the above table, as well as the name of the head company of each consolidated group of which it was or is a member, as an attachment to the franking account tax return.